 During the planning stages of every properly done restoration project, what to do with the underbody or frame, demands consideration.

-The 1970 El Camino resto mod is no exception.
 You guys and gals didn’t think we were going to bolt on a lot of cool stuff and not properly detail the frame did you?

 Over the years, we at Easton Muscle and Custom have explored, and even tried some approaches, to what are we going to do with the rusty frame.
 Some things work.
 Some things work really well, and some things don’t work at all.